Open a Branch Office in Australia in 2024

 - Corporate income tax: Only earnings with an Australian basis are liable to Australian income tax for non-resident corporations.
 All businesses must pay federal taxes at the rate of 30% on their chargeable earnings.

-- Goods and services tax (GST): GST is a 10% tax that is imposed by the federal government and the proceeds are given to the regional governments.
+- Goods and services tax (GST): Goods and Service Tax in Australia is a 10% tax that is imposed by the federal government and the proceeds are given to the regional governments.

 - Customs duty: Custom duty on Australian imports is levied at a rate of 5%.